 Depending on your surroundings during an oversteer or understeer incident, you could end up crashing into things on the side of the road, falling off the road, or veering into oncoming traffic.
 Each of these scenarios can lead to serious injury and even death for the driver, passengers, and any other people involved in the vehicle crash.

 According to Driver 61, understeer skids usually occur when drivers enter a corner too fast for the conditions.
 If you enter a corner too quickly, there is a high likelihood that you will skid, and it is difficult to recover once the skid starts.

-If you are travelling just a few miles per hour too fast for the corner, then you may be able to avoid the skid by letting off the gas and applying gentle pressure to the brakes.
-Look where you want the vehicle to go, and aim for a safe exit from the turn.
+If you are traveling just a few miles per hour too fast for the corner, you may be able to avoid the skid by:

+Be sure to look where you want the vehicle to go and aim for a safe exit from the turn.
 It is important not to give the car more steering when you enter an understeer skid.
 Although it is tempting to continue turning harder when the vehicle fails to respond, this will only compound the problem.